GerlindeKihn/BoardGamerApp/README.md

 # BoardGamerApp
-An university project to build an Android Board Gamer App.
+An university project to build an Android Board Gamer App with mocked web clients.
 This app is developed with .NET MAUI.

-## Requirements for this project:
+The Model-View-ViewModel (MVVM) software design pattern is being used in this project.

-### App content and functionalites:
+## Requirements / App content and functionalites:
 * show where and when the next game appointment will be
 * rotative meeting appointments of board game players
 * suggest one or more board games